 Here’s the thing we all forget about a wedding health plan.
 We focus way too much on cutting calories and adding skin treatments to feel “healthy,” yet manage to completely neglect our cortisol levels (i.e. the stuff that makes you feel yucky and out-of-whack when you’re stressed).
 It’s basically self-sabotage in the guise of “shredding for the wedding.”

-As you tweak your food and exercise plans, consider incorporating a few high-quality vitamin and mineral supplements to help you glow-ify and destress.
+Consider incorporating a few high-quality vitamin and mineral supplements to help you glow-ify and destress as you tweak your food and exercise plans.
 A daily dose of collagen, for example, aids with shiny hair growth and happy skin, while an Ashwagandha supplement can combat those onsets of planning fatigue (sometimes referred to as too-many-late-nights-on-wedding-Pinterest syndrome).

 Once you’ve taken a beat for holistic health, start looking into potential makeup artists for your big day.
 Aestheticians can be in high demand for engagement and wedding season, so don’t let procrastination get the better of your bookings.

-Whoa, you’ve got 6 months to go before your wedding!
+Whoa, you’re halfway to your wedding!
 Seriously, don’t panic.
 This might be a high-stress moment, but trust that you’ve already built some healthy habits and self-care practices to get you through it.

 Keep going with your wedding workout plan and nutrition, make meditation a weekly check-in, and start keeping written track of items on your beauty timeline.
 (If you haven’t booked a makeup artist, get on it!
 And if you don’t know what’s happening with your hair, find a professional!)

-3-4 Months Before: Hair, Skin, and Dress Details
+3-4 Months Before: Dress, Hair, and Beauty Tips For Wedding Preparation

 Here comes the luxurious part of your wedding health plan: treating yourself to skincare, beauty inspo, and another trip to your bridal boutique.

-As you’ve already booked your hair and makeup artists, set up a couple of appointments to test out your potential beauty looks.
+At this point, you should have already booked your hair and makeup artists.
+Now it is time to set up a couple of appointments to test out your potential beauty looks!
 (As part of your mindfulness routine, remember to keep an open mindset with your stylist’s ideas!)

 This is also the time to dial in your bridal gown alterations.
 Once your wedding dress is delivered and confirmed, talk to your boutique specialists about your projected fitting schedule.
 Alterations will depend on a variety of factors, including what gown size you originally ordered, your current measurements, your gown’s silhouette, accessories, and any customizations for sleeves, neckline, and train.